How to Cut a Groove or Channel on Wood Without a Router

 Keyhole Slot

-Keyhole slots are used typically for hanging finished work on the wall.
+Keyhole slots are typically used for hanging finished work on the wall.
 There will be an opening for the head of a screw to go through, along with a slot that is small enough that the screw head cannot pass through it.
-Keyhole slots can either be cut all the way through a board forming the back of the project or cut into it, depending on the thickness of the board.
+Keyhole slots can either be cut through a board forming the back of the project or cut into it, depending on the thickness of the board.

-These slots are normally cut with a special bit on a router, using a fence, with the router mounted in a router table, to keep the slot straight.
-But they were in use long before the router or the router table were invented.
+These slots are generally cut with a particular bit on a fence router.
+The router is mounted on a router table to keep the slot straight.
+But they were in use long before the router or table were invented.

-Start by marking a line, showing where the slot is going to go and which end the larger hole is on.
+Start by marking a line, showing where the slot will go and which end the giant hole is on.
 Drill the clearance hole that the screw head has to pass through at the appropriate end of the line.
-This is normally about 1/32” larger than the diameter of the screw head.
-Then drill a hole the same diameter as the slot, at the other end of your line.
-This is normally 1/32” wider than the screw threads, what’s referred to as the “major diameter” of the screw.
+This usually is about 1/32” larger than the diameter of the screw head.
+Then drill a hole the same diameter as the slot at the other end of your line.
+This is typically 1/32” wider than the screw threads, what’s referred to as the “major diameter” of the screw.

-Draw two parallel lines, the width of the smaller hole, from that hole to the larger hole, ensuring that they are centered on the larger hole.
+Draw two parallel lines, the width of the smaller hole, from that hole to the giant hole, ensuring that they are centered on the enormous hole.
 Cut the material between the two holes with a keyhole saw.
-This is a small saw, with a very narrow blade and a point on the end.
+This is a small saw with a narrow blade and a point on the end.

-Another way of cutting out that material is to drill a series of holes, following the line, with the smaller size drill bit.
-Then, cut out the remaining material with a small chisel.
+Another way to remove that material is to drill a series of holes, following the line, with a smaller drill bit.
+Then, use a small chisel to remove the remaining material.

 Cutting Slots in Wood with a Jigsaw

-If you want to cut an open slot in wood, you might find that a jigsaw does the trick.
+If you want to cut an open slot in wood, jigsaw might do the trick.
 Start by drilling two holes at each end of the desired slot.
-You’ll need to make sure that at least one hole is large enough to accommodate the jigsaw blade.
+Make sure that at least one hole is large enough to accommodate the jigsaw blade.
 Cut the slot, working carefully and moving slowly.

 Cut a Slot in Wood with a Circular Saw

-It’s normally not recommended to make plunge cuts with a circular saw, for safety reasons, but many woodworkers do it anyway.
-It’s definitely safer to make a plunge cut with a circular saw than it is to make the same cut with a table saw.
-For safety, before you get started, be sure that you have a good sharp blade on your circular saw.
-Be sure to wear the proper eye and ear protection for this task, and clamp your wood into position before you get started.
+Making plunge cuts with a circular saw is usually not recommended for safety reasons, but many woodworkers do it anyway.
+It’s safer to make a plunge cut with a circular saw than to make the same cut with a table saw.
+For safety, before you get started, ensure you have a good sharp blade on your circular saw.
+Wear the proper eye and ear protection for this task, and clamp your wood into position before you start.
 Stand to the side, not behind the saw.

-Raise your blade guard and set the blade to the proper depth, just a bare fraction of an inch deeper than the depth of the wood.
+Raise your blade guard and set the blade to the proper depth, just a bare fraction of an inch more profound than the depth of the wood.

-Line up the blade with your guide line.
+Line up the blade with your guideline.
 Tip your saw up and activate the blade.
-Once it’s at full speed, double-check to ensure that you’re still over your guide line.
-Plunge your blade slowly into the wood, release your guard, and then make your cut.
-It’s a very good idea to practice this technique on scrap wood before moving on to anything important.
+Once it’s at full speed, double-check to ensure you’re still over your guideline.
+Plunge your blade slowly into the wood, release your guard, and make your cut.
+Practicing this technique on scrap wood before moving on to anything meaningful is a perfect idea.